Home

 In October 1913, Isaac labored at the Lemont Mine.
 Tragically, he was caught in a wreck of coal cars in the mine, and "sustained a fractured skull," said the Morning Herald.
 He was taken to the Uniontown Hospital for treatment.
 "Because Dean had recovered so miraculously from the other accidents, members of his family entertained high hopes of his recovery," the newspaper said.

 Sadly, though, the third injury was fatal to Isaac.
 He passed away at age 54 on Oct.
 8, 1913.
 His remains were laid to rest at the Cove Run Cemetery.
+The examining physician wrote that the cause was "accidental death in mine.
+Crushed by mine car on runaway trip."

-Belle outlived her husband by eight years, remaining in her house at Lemont.
-She suffered from breast cancer, and died at age 57 at Lemont on May 22, 1921.
+Suffering from breast cancer, Belle died at age 57 at Lemont Furnace on May 22, 1921.
 Her obituary was published by the Connellsville (PA) Daily Courier, and named her surviving siblings -- Caroline Halfpenny, Hester Workman, Emma Geiger, Harriet Lowe and James Minerd.
 At the time, her unmarried daughter Irene still lived at home.
 Belle was buried beside her husband, with the funeral services handled by her cousin, Rev. David E. Minerd

-Ironically, the Dean's nephew, Charles William Dean, also was killed in a coal mine accident, in 1933, and is buried at Cove Run.
+Ironically, the Deans' nephew, Charles William Dean, also was killed in a coal mine accident, in 1933, and is buried at Cove Run.

-The Deans' grave marker (at far left), off its base and tilting,
+The Deans' grave marker (at far left), off its base and tilting, when photographed in August 2006 at Cove Run.

-Copyright © 2000, 2006-2007 Mark A. Miner
+Copyright © 2000, 2006-2007, 2011-2012, 2014, 2022 Mark A. Miner